 To Make the Homemade Toffee Chips

 Line a small rimmed sheet pan with parchment paper.
-Add butter, sugar and 2 tablespoons cold water to a medium, heavy-bottomed saucepan fitted with a candy thermometer.
+Add butter, sugar, and 1/4 cup plus 2 tablespoons cold water to a medium, heavy-bottomed saucepan fitted with a candy thermometer.
 Set over medium heat and cook for about 14 minutes, swirling occasionally, until the temperature reaches 300˚F. Remove from heat and carefully pour onto prepared pan.
 Tap out any air bubbles and let sit for about 20 minutes, or until very hard.
-Chop or break into chip size chunks.
+Chop or break into chip-size chunks.